-In partnership with the Colorado Youth Corps Association, GOCO offers funding to hire conservation service corps for outdoor recreation and natural resource stewardship projects.
-Beginning in 2020, GOCO will commit $1,000,000 annually, doubling our previous annual investments.
-Another $500,000 is offered through GOCO funding to Colorado Parks and Wildlife.
+In partnership with the Colorado Youth Corps Association (CYCA), GOCO offers funding for our partners to hire conservation service corps for outdoor recreation and natural resource stewardship projects.
+The GOCO board currently commits $1,000,000 per year to the program and another $500,000 through GOCO’s investment in Colorado Parks and Wildlife.

 Conservation service corps crews complete a variety of projects, including:

 - Tamarisk, Russian olive, and other invasive species mitigation – chainsaw crews, including pesticide/herbicide application, are available

 - Wildlife habitat improvement

 - Beetle kill hazard mitigation – chainsaw crews available

 - Fire fuels mitigation – chainsaw crews available